 Spring (October) Trout season opens.
-Temperatures are still cool, but with the longer days, the brown trout become very active and there is excellent fishing with weighted nymphs along soft
+Temperatures are still cool, but with the longer days, the brown trout become very active, and there is excellent fishing with weighted nymphs along soft

 seams in most mountain streams.
 Some good evening hatches offer very good dry fly fishing at dusk.

 Early Summer (November and December): This is undoubtedly the best time to fly fish in mountain streams throughout New Zealand.
 The days are long and warm, the water is still cool, there are good mayfly hatches and the trout feed recklessly on the surface throughout the day.
-The fish are generally very enthusiastic towards the dry fly.
+The fish are generally very enthusiastic about the dry fly.
 This is the least crowded time to fly fish here.

 Mid-Summer (January and February): Traditionally, this is the most popular time for fly anglers to visit New Zealand.
-Streams are low and wading is easy.
+Streams are low, and wading is easy.
 Trout are highly visible in the water, but selective with their feeding.
 On smaller streams, these conditions demand careful stalking and delicate presentations with small drys and nymphs.
-On larger mountain freestone streams (accessed by helicopter and float trips) there is excellent terrestrial activity on the surface.
+On larger mountain freestone streams (accessed by helicopter and float trips), there is excellent terrestrial activity on the surface.

 Late Summer (March and April): The weather is still warm.
 April has the lowest average rainfall of any month.
 Occasionally, a brilliant day is heralded by a light frost.
 Resident trout in mountain streams willingly rise to the surface.
 The dry and cooler evenings induce good hatches.
-At this time the trout are in peak condition.
+At this time, the trout are in peak condition.
 It's the best time for salmon or for hunting red stag as the rut is on.